-- Your house is in the city and you are staying on rent in same city: You can claim HRA exemption, provided that you can prove that your house is far away from your workplace.
-In this case you can claim tax benefits on both Home Loan and HRA.
-Also you need to declare rental income in your Income Tax returns.
+- Your house is in the city and you are staying on rent in the same city: You can claim HRA exemption, provided that you can prove that your house is far away from your workplace.
+In this case, you can claim tax benefits on both Home Loan and HRA.
+Additionally, you need to declare rental income in your Income Tax returns.
 If your flat is vacant then you should declare notional rent.

 Presence of Opportunity Lost